gene2971/test-repository/README.md

-# test-repository
+# my very first repo

-this is a second new file update !
+I get finaly the hang of it !